 Why Mouthwash Burns and How to Stop It

 In 2018, the most popular mouthwash in the United States generated over $350 million in sales, with the top 10 products accumulating over $900 million.
-Mouthwash is an essential part of many daily dental hygiene rituals, but it’s one that’s often misunderstood and used incorrectly.
+As any dentist will tell you, mouthwash should play a key role in your daily dental hygiene regimen.

 There are a few ingredients that may be responsible for that burning sensation:

-One of the reasons we created SNOW Teeth Whitening was to provide users with a safe product that eliminated these risks and could be used alongside common mouthwashes and toothpaste, but the same can’t be said for other whitening products.
+One of the reasons we created SNOW Teeth Whitening was to provide users with a safe product that eliminated the risks associated with Hydrogen Peroxide use and could be used alongside common mouthwashes and toothpaste, but the same can’t be said for other whitening products.